-Private contact/communication is any communication, in-person or virtual, between one youth memberand one adult (18 or over) in a secluded area, is not in plain sight, and/or is done without the knowledge of others.
+Private contact/communication is any communication, in-person or virtual, between one youth member and one adult (18 or over) or minor staff in a secluded area, is not in plain sight, and/or is done without the knowledge of others.
 Private places can include but are not limited to vehicles, rooms without visibility to others, private homes, and hotel rooms; examples of private contact include but are not limited to:

-- Meeting behind closed doors (in rooms without windows or visible sightlines) or any spaces that are notvisible to others. - One staff member is transporting one member in a vehicle. - Electronic communications (text, video, social media, etc.) between one member and one adult - Public contact/communication is any communication or meeting, in person or virtual, between atleast three individuals, including two staff and one member, one staff and two members, or variations of these combinations.
-Examples of public contact include but are not limited to: - Meeting plain sight of others (e.g., in a quiet corner of an active games room). - Transporting members via public transportation (bus, taxis, train, air, etc.) or transporting multiplemembers. - Electronic communications (text, video, social media, etc.) between multiple members and adults (e.g.,group chats). - Public places can include but are not limited to buses, airports, shopping malls, restaurants, and schools.
+- Meeting behind closed doors (in rooms without windows or visible sightlines) or any spaces that are notvisible to others. - One staff member is transporting one member in a vehicle. - Electronic communications (text, video, social media, etc.) between one member and one adult.

+Public contact/communication is any communication or meeting, in person or virtual, between at least three individuals, including two staff and one member, one staff and two members, or variations of these combinations.
+Examples of public contact include but are not limited to:

+- Meeting in plain sight of others (e.g., in a quiet corner of an active games room). - Transporting members via public transportation (bus, taxis, train, air, etc.) or transporting multiple members. - Electronic communications (text, video, social media, etc.) between multiple members and adults (e.g., group chats). - Public places can include but are not limited to buses, airports, shopping malls, restaurants, and schools.

-Mentoring Programs
+Impact on Mentoring Programs

-Mentorship is a key component of Boys & Girls Clubs of Hernando County's programming had has tremendous positive impacts onmembers.
-Prohibition of one-on-one interaction does not have to affect mentor programs and relationship building negatively.
+Mentorship is a key component of Boys & Girls Clubs of Hernando County's programming and has tremendous positive impacts on members.
+Prohibition of oneon-one interaction does not have to negatively affect mentor programs and/or relationship building.
 Mentors can adjust their practices to include:

-- Holding mentor and coaching sessions in areas where other staff and/or members are present or can see you for example, large rooms where meetings are visible but not heard. - Copying parents, staff, or other members (when appropriate) on written and/or electroniccommunications - Scheduling meetings during Club hours and at the Club site. - Documenting interactions between mentors and youth.
+- Holding mentor and coaching sessions in areas where other staff and/or members are present or can see you - for example, large rooms where meetings are visible but not heard. - Copying parents, staff, or other members (when appropriate) on written and/or electronic communications - Scheduling meetings during Club hours and at the Club site. - Documenting interactions between mentors and youth.

-Partnerships with local mentoring organizations
+Impact on Partnerships with local mentoring organizations

-Employees or Volunteers of local mentoring organizations that Boys & Girls Clubs of Hernando County must ensure mentors abide by Club policies, including background check requirements and prohibition of one-on-one interaction.
+All local mentors are required to abide by Boys & Girls Clubs of Hernando County policies, including background check requirements and prohibition of one-on-one interaction.
+Prior to interacting with a member, the local mentoring organization shall provide a copy of the completed background check of their employee/volunteer to the Club's Human Resources Department.
+Records shall be maintained for a period of 5 years after the conclusion of the mentoring partnership.

-- Prior to interacting with a Member, the local mentoring organization shall provide a copy of the completed background check of their employee/volunteer to the Club's Human Resources Department.
-Records shall be maintained for a period of 5 years after the conclusion of the mentoring partnership. - External mentors shall be provided a copy of the Club's safety policies and procedures and agree to abide by the policies and procedures. - A written agreement shall be in place before the start of mentoring to determine how and when the external organization assumes custody and responsibility of the member; these procedures should be clearly communicated to parents or guardians. - All mentoring interactions shall be documented and confidentially maintained by the Club.
+- External mentors shall be provided a copy of the Club's safety policies and procedures and agree to abide by the policies and procedures. - A written agreement shall be in place before the start of mentoring to determine how and when the external organization assumes custody and responsibility of the member; these procedures should be clearly communicated to parents or guardians. - All interactions between mentor and youth shall be documented and confidentially maintained by the Club.